 Cooking your favorite Indian dish just got so much easier!
-This Instant Pot Indian butter chicken makes a great weeknight meal.
-Only 2 spices, 10 minutes of prep, and 10 minutes in the pressure cooker!
-Plus, we’ve made a few healthier modifications for your healthy family!
+This Instant Pot Indian Butter Chicken makes a great weeknight meal with the delicious flavors of curry, coconut and tender chicken.

 I’m seriously in love with my Instant Pot!
 I find myself using it almost daily.
 It just makes cooking and cleanup so much easier for so many meals – and they turn out so well too!